Ballynacargy

-Public transport
+Transport

-Bus Éireann route 448 provides a link to Mullingar on Fridays only departing at 10.15 and returning from Mullingar at 13.30.
+Bus Éireann route 448 provides a link to Mullingar on Fridays only departing Ballynacargy late morning and returning from Mullingar early afternoon.
+The is also a Local Link bus service to/from Mullingar on Thursdays.

 The nearest railway station is Mullingar railway station approximately 15 kilometres distant.

-Until August 2013, Bus Éireann route 118 (Dublin-Mullingar-Longford) served Ballynacargy on Saturdays only allowing passengers to travel into Longford for a few hours.
+The last official commercial navigation of the canal took place in 1955.

 History

 Ballynacargy is thought to have been largely established in the mid-18th century by the Malone family of Baronstown, who intended to create a linen industry in the area.
 While the linen trade failed to thrive, the village gained a harbour on the Royal Canal which opened in 1817, and developed as a market serving the surrounding district.
 However, the origins of the village go back much further, and its immediate area includes some of the most important historical and archaeological sites in Westmeath.
 The first recorded reference dates from 1537 after the dissolution of the nearby monastery at Tristernagh Abbey.